rafaski/ecommerce_api/README.md

 ### Authentication
-As a user you will need signup.
-To access user related endpoints you will need to login with `Oauth2` and access token.
+As a user you will need to signup.
+To access e-commerce related endpoints you will need to login with `Oauth2` and receive access token.
-To access endpoints dedicated for `admin` you'll need admin credentials.
-You can pass them via `HTTPBasicAuth`.

 ### Dependencies
 Dependency management is handled using `requirements.txt` file.